-In the Diana Aqua segment, no use is made of antibiotics, anti-inflammatory agents or hormones.
+The Diana Aqua division does not use antibiotics, anti-inflammatory drugs or hormones.
 The goal of fish and shrimp tests is rather to demonstrate the advantages of our products.
 Achieving this goal would be impaired or invalidated by the use of such substances for the reduction of mortality rates or resistance to environmental influences in breeding.

-GRI FP13: Total number of incidents if significant non-compliance with laws and regulations, and adherence with voluntary standards related to transportation, handling, and slaughter practices for live terrestrial and aquatic animals $\checkmark$
+GRI FP13: Total number of incidents if significant non-compliance with laws and regulations, and adherence with voluntary standards related to transportation, handling, and slaughter practices for live terrestrial and aquatic animals ✓